wp-plugins/chimpexpress/readme.txt

 Donate link: http://www.chimpexpress.com
 Tags: mailchimp, newsletter
 Requires at least: 3
-Tested up to: 3.0.5
+Tested up to: 3.1
 Stable tag: trunk

 ChimpExpress - The MailChimp WordPress Integration

 == Description ==

 ChimpExpress is a MailChimp integration for WordPress.
-It allows you to create blog posts from existing MailChimp campaigns and create new campaigns from within WordPress by using your blog posts as campaign content.
+It allows you to create blog posts from existing MailChimp campaigns and create new campaign drafts from within WordPress by using your blog posts as campaign content.

 == Installation ==